ibm-cloud-docs/devsecops/devsecops-tutorial.md

 {: #devsecops-ci-toolchain-pr-pipeline-run}

 To start the PR pipeline, you should create a merge request in your application repository.
 To achieve this, do the following:
 1. On the CI toolchain page, click the application repository tile.
-By default it gets created with a name compliance-app-<timestamp>
+By default it gets created with a name `compliance-app-<timestamp>`.
-1. Create a branch from master
+1. Create a branch from master.
-1. Update some code like in app or readme file and Save changes.
+1. Update some code like in app or readme file and save changes.
 1. Submit merge request.
 1. Back on the CI toolchain page, click the `pr-pipeline` tile.
 Observe: the PR pipeline has been initiated.